Hybanos/Hahalloc/README.md

 Here we compare `hahalloc` and `malloc` by asking $2^{15}$ pointers of increasing sizes.
 ![haha](py/img/single_alloc.png)

-We can see that performace is quite even, with a few variations on `malloc`'s side probably due to some inner-workings.
+We can see that performace is quite even, with a few variations on `malloc`'s side probably due to some complex inner-workings.
 We can also clearly see the change of regime of both allocators when pointers get excessively big.

 Pretty much the same thing, but for `chahalloc`/`calloc`
 ![haha](py/img/single_calloc.png)

 Once again, performance is very similar. `calloc` seems to get a lot smarter past $2^{22}$ bytes tho.

 ---